JoseExposito/touchegg/README.md

 #### Can I use 2 finger swipes for web browser navigation?

 No, at least not with Touchégg.
 It is up to the web browser to implement that feature.
-You can request this feature in your favourite`s web browser bug tracker.
+You can request this feature in your favourite's web browser bug tracker.

 # Copyright